-The Land Stewardship Program hopes that you will decide to become this special kind of homeowner.
-But before you can sign a lease with LSP, we will require that you get detailed advice from an attorney.
+The NMCDC hopes that you will decide to become this special kind of homeowner.
+But before you can sign a lease with us, we will require that you get detailed advice from an attorney.
 This document is meant only to be a summary of our lease and other important legal papers, all of which you (and your children who are old enough) will need to understand.

 What’s the Deal?

-In the lease, LSP promises to let you occupy and use the land as though it were your own forever, provided you make certain promises to LSP.
-Most of the promises are basic because they are rooted in common sense; others are more special in nature because they enable LSP and you to accomplish the shared goals that are reflected in the main points of the Lease Agreement.
+In the lease, NMCDC promises to let you occupy and use the land as though it were your own forever, provided you make certain promises to NMCDC.
+Most of the promises are basic because they are rooted in common sense; others are more special in nature because they enable NMCDC and you to accomplish the shared goals that are reflected in the main points of the Lease Agreement.
 As long as you hold up your end of the bargain, you will be able to live on the land without interference.

 Let’s look first at some of the basic promises that you make by signing the lease.
 A review of this list shows that you probably would do these things if your home were located on land which you own: